albanobattistella/dictationbridge-docs/dictationBridge.md

 ### Screen reader commands

-You can perform various screen reader commands via DictationBridge and dictation software.
-Provided that you followed steps outlined below, you can use DictationBridge to perform screen reader commands such as reading title bar, web browsing and so on.
+You can use DictationBridge coupled with windows speech-recognition or Dragon  to perform screen reader commands such as reading the window  title, web browsing commands like "next heading" etc.

 #### Windows Speech Recognition

-To configure Windows Speech Recognition to accept screen reader commands, you need to install WSR Macros utility, prepare the custom macros, and start speaking commands.
+To configure Windows Speech Recognition to accept screen reader commands, you need to install the WSR Macros utility, prepare the custom macros, and start speaking commands.

-First, install the WSR Macros utility by visiting [Windows Speech Recognition Macros download page](https://www.microsoft.com/en-us/download/details.aspx?id=13045), then follow the prompts from the web browser (say, pressing Alt+N in Internet Explorer) to open or save, then install the utility.
+First, install the WSR Macros utility by visiting the [Windows Speech Recognition Macros download page](https://www.microsoft.com/en-us/download/details.aspx?id=13045), then follow the prompts from the web browser (say, pressing Alt+N in Internet Explorer) to open or save, then install the utility.
 When the installation is finished, a new folder named Speech Macros" will be created in your documents folder.
 If the folder does not exist, you need to create it manually before proceeding to the next step.

 Next, prepare the macro file.
-Go to NVDA menu, Tools, DictationBridge, then select an option that invites you to copy the macro file.
+Go to the NVDA menu, Tools, DictationBridge, then select an option that asks you to copy the macro file.
 Say yes when asked to confirm.
-If successful, a file named "dictationBridge.WSRMac" will be placed in your Documents folder under Speech Macros subfolder.
+If successful, a file named "dictationBridge.WSRMac" will be placed in your Documents folder under the "Speech Macros" subfolder.

 Once the macro file is copied to the right location, you need to sign the newly copied macro file.
-Go to system tray, locate the macros utility icon, then open context menu, go to Security and select "Sign Speech Macros".
-If you are asked to create a new cedrtificate, say "yes" to create a fresh new certificate.
+Go to the system tray, locate the macros utility icon, then open the context menu, go to the option titled "Security" and select "Sign Speech Macros".
+If you are asked to create a new certificate, say "yes" to create a new certificate.
 Then, select the macro file, and answer "yes" when asked to create a certificate if you did not create a certificate before.
-After a few prompts and answering "yes" at User Account Control (if enabled), the certificate will be created and the macro will be signed.
+After a few prompts and answering "yes" at a User Account Control prompt (if enabled), the certificate will be created and the macro file will be signed.
 You can then use Windows Speech Recognition to issue screen reader commands.)

 Also, to add custom commands, open the macro file and enter the following exactly as shown:

 	<listenFor>what you want the screen reader to do</listenFor>

-Once you add custom commands, go through steps above and sign the macro file, this time choosing Sign option from Security menu from Macros utility context menu.
+Once you add custom commands, go through the steps above and sign the macro file once again.
+You will need to create a new certificate.
+You will need to create a new certificate each time you modify the dictationBridge macro file.

 #### Dragon

 To configure Dragon to accept screen reader commands, you need to allow Dragon to find the commands file.
 This can be done automatically or manually.

-For NVDA users, this can be done by going to NVDA menu, Tools, then selecting "Install Dragon commands" item.
+For NVDA users, this can be done by going to the NVDA menu, Tools, then selecting the option titled "Install Dragon commands" item.
 When asked to confirm, say Yes, then if User Account Control appears, say Yes to continue.
 Note that you need to restart NVDA before issuing NvDA commands.

-For JAWS users, locate the Dragon commands XML file, then copy it to Dragon installation folder (typically sysdrive\Program Files (or Program Files (x86) on 64-bit systems)\Nuance\Dragon).
+For JAWS users, locate the Dragon commands XML file, then copy it to the Dragon installation folder (typically sysdrive\Program Files (or Program Files (x86) on 64-bit systems)\Nuance\Dragon).

 #### JAWS dictation commands